pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/05-contrib-custom.md

     git commit -m "Copy custom modules"
     ```

-1. Navigate to the Pantheon site directory > copy themes from the local directory of the old platform site:
+1. Navigate to the Pantheon site directory and copy themes from the local directory of the old platform site:

     ```shell{promptUser:user}
     cp -R ../FORMER-PLATFORM/themes/custom web/themes